-This document was prepared by the EurObserv'ER consortium, which groups together Observ'ER (FR), the Energy research Centre of the Netherlands (ECN, NL), the Renewables Academy (RENAC, DE), Frankfurt School of Finance and Management (DE), Fraunhofer-ISI (DE) and Statistics Netherlands (CBS, NL).
-The information and views set out in this publication are those of the author(s) and do not necessarily reflect the official opinion of the Commission.
-The Commission does not guarantee the accuracy of the data included in this study.
-Neither the Commission nor any person acting on the Commission's behalf may be held responsible for the use which may be made of the information contained therein.
+This document was prepared by the EurObserv'ER consortium, which groups together Observ'ER (FR), ECN part of TNO (NL), RENAC (DE), Frankfurt School of Finance and Management (DE), Fraunhofer ISI (DE) and Statistics Netherlands (NL).
+This document has been prepared for the European Commission however it reflects the views only of the authors, and the Commission cannot be held responsible for any use which may be made of the information contained therein.